Nirs123/Nirs123.github.io/_wiki/index.md

 ---
-title: "Wiki"
+title: Wiki
 layout: single
+permalink: /wiki/
 sidebar:
   nav: "wiki"
 ---
-# wiki intro
+# Welcome to the Wiki

-This is the main wiki page.
+This is the main landing page.